webplatform/docs-wpd/Community/Meetings/General/index.md

 ACTION: Mike Sierra to work on making a "gold standard" example page, that others can use as a model.
 [DONE] LAST WEEK ACTION: Julee to update Topic Hierarchy and Architecture pages.
 UPDATE: need site map LAST WEEK ACTION: Eliot to do an editorial pass on the proposed top-level pages.
 [DONE] LAST WEEK ACTION: Julee to set up meetbot.
 UPDATE: Garbee now has action item.
+(DONE)

 ==Agenda 2013-01-10==